 During your studies, the travel authorization signature is valid for multiple re-entries into the U.S. for one year from the date of the signature on page 2 of the I-20, or until the end of the study program (whichever comes first).
-During OPT, the signature is valid for multiple re-entries within 6 months of the signature date or until OPT ends (whichever comes first).
-Students who were previously issued an I-20 with a travel signature that has not yet expired do not need to request a new travel signature each time they travel, only when the previous one is nearing its expiration date.
+Students actively studying will need to present the following documents at the time of re-entry into the U.S.:

 - Printed out I-20 with 3 signatures – one from the student on page 1, and two DSO signatures from the ISS office.
-DSO signatures can be digital or original, however students must sign and date the Student Attestation section on page 1 by hand in black or blue pen.
+DSO signatures can be digital or original; however, students must sign and date the Student Attestation section on page 1 by hand in black or blue pen.

 - Unexpired U.S. F-1 Visa